IsabelleGaudreau/IAC/README.md

 to confirm the termination and destroy your infrastructure resources.

 ## Future Enhancements
-This project is only an sample of what is possible using Terraform.
+This project is only a sample of what is possible using Terraform.
 For example, further enhancements could be made by provisioning [Launch Configurations](https://www.terraform.io/docs/providers/aws/r/launch_configuration.html) and [Auto Scaling Groups](https://www.terraform.io/docs/providers/aws/r/autoscaling_group.html) to replace some of the variable interpolation currently present.